briatte/neta/data/README.md

 * `url`: link to National Assembly or Senate profile
 * `sample`: network sample marker

-All data come from [assemblee-nationale.fr](http://www.assemblee-nationale.fr/) and [senat.fr](http://www.senat.fr/); the Ameli and Dosleg databases are from [data.senat.fr](http://data.senat.fr/); geocodes are from [Google](https://developers.google.com/maps/terms) and exclude the overseas.
-Geocodes in GEXF exports are processed through 5% random noise to avoid overplotting.
+Geocodes are from [Google](https://developers.google.com/maps/terms) and exclude the overseas.
+The geocodes exported to the GEXF networks are first processed through 5% random noise to avoid overplotting.

 # LEGISLATION